-This troubleshooting article shows how to enable and disable the System Integrity Protection (SIP) option in recent macOS like Mojave and Catalina.
-It may help solving particular app not working issues on Mac.
+This troubleshooting article shows how to enable and disable the System Integrity Protection (SIP) option in recent macOS like Mojave, Catalina and Big Sur.
+It may help solve particular app not working issues on Mac.
 But remember that, it's just a temporary solution since System Integrity Protection (SIP) can save you from most kind of cyber risks and attacks.

 Table of Content:

 - Part 1: What Is System Integrity Protection (SIP) on macOS Mojave/Catalina

 - Part 2: Known SIP Caused Incompatible Issues on Mojave/Catalina So Far